 But some general practitioners (GPs) are offering and performing double eyelid surgery…

 Yes, that is true.
 Therefore, patients need to be aware that this practice violates the SMC’s guidelines.

 Why are these GPs able to continue to offer and perform this procedure if they are not allowed to?

-Because of inadequate enforcement of regulations to ensure compliance of these
+Because of inadequate enforcement of regulations to ensure compliance of these regulations by doctors.

 How do I tell if the doctor offering an upper blepharoplasty is a GP or a plastic or oculoplastic surgeon?

 The safest way is for you to verify this yourself by checking if the doctor in question is on the list of recognized specialists on the Ministry of Health’s website click HERE to check.

 You can perform this search according to the doctor’ name or search by specialty.
 Either way, you will be able to determine if the doctor is a GP or specialist.